GhentCDH/MarkdownToHTML/docs/README.md

 ---
 title: "Markdown To HTML Readme"
-subtitle: "Some subtitle"
+subtitle: "Convert markdown to a modern, searchable static site."
-author: "JorenSix"
+author: "Joren Six"
 date: "2023-11"
 ---

-TODO:
-* github template repository example
-* obsidian tests met images,
-* obsidian header probleem ( obsidian export plugin, obsidian-export tool or filter)

 # Markdown documentation to HTML

-Goal is to convert markdown from various sources into a clear **static** website to host together with projects.
+Goal is to convert markdown from various sources into a clear **static and searchable** website to host together with projects.
 The markdown souce can describe workflows, guides or documentation of code or procedures.

-Some sources of the mardown files:
+Some sources of mardown files:

 * [Obsidian](https://obsidian.md/): an easy to use graphical interface to create markdown document which are almost standard markdown
 * Source code project documentation in [GitHub flavored Markdown](https://github.github.com/gfm/)